 Foot Chases: 2

 Fake-Out Scares [ie, a cat]: 4

 Instances of Drugs/Drinking/Sex: 2

 Warned But No Belief: Yes

-Things You Need To Know To Stay Alive:
+Things You Need To Know In Order To Survive:

 In the movie, Jason uses the pick-axe to block Ginny’s machete attack.
-In real life, the first take happened and she missed, slashing Steve Dash's hand [the actor playing Jason].
+In real life, the first take happened and she missed, slashing Steve’s hand.
 He went to the hospital in costume, with the machete stuck in his shoulder.
 The attending nurses and such freaked out when he walked in.

 This film marks the first, and only time Jason was played by a woman.
 His legs in the beginning actually belong to the costume designer.

 48 seconds were cut by the awesome MPAA to avoid getting an X-Rating.